NetworkBlockDevice/nbd/README.md

 This package contains nbd-server and nbd-client.

+The Network Block Device (NBD) is a protocol, originally implemented for Linux but that now has [a number of implementations](#alternate-implementations) that lets a computer access a remote storage device (like a hard drive or partition) as if it were a local, physical disk, using a simple client-server model over a TCP/IP network.
+This allows remote booting, swapping, or filesystem access without complex network file systems like NFS.
+It works by exporting a block device from a server and presenting it as a local block device on a client machine, allowing standard block-level operations (read/write) over the network.

 To install the package, download the source and do the normal `configure`/`make`/`make install` dance.
 You'll need to install it on both the client and the server.